Advances in Lung Cancer Research

 Machine Learning

 Machine learning is a method that allows computers to learn how to predict certain outcomes.
 In lung cancer, researchers are using computer algorithms to create computer-aided programs that are better able to identify cancer in CT scans than radiologists or pathologists.
-For example, in one artificial intelligence study, researchers trained a computer program to diagnose two types of lung cancer with 97% accuracy, as well as detect cancer-related genetic mutations.
+For example, in one artificial intelligence study, researchers trained a computer program to diagnose two types of lung cancer with 97% accuracy, as well as to detect cancer-related genetic mutations.

 Lung Cancer Treatment

 Treatment options for lung cancer are surgery, radiation, chemotherapy, targeted therapy, immunotherapy, and combinations of these approaches.
 Researchers continue to look for new treatment options for all stages of lung cancer.
+Newer immunotherapies and targeted therapies are showing benefits, and researchers continue to improve these treatments for people with advanced lung cancer.

-- When lung cancer is found early, people usually have surgery to remove an entire section (lobe) of the lung that contains the tumor.
+Early-stage lung cancer can often be treated with surgery.
+Researchers are developing approaches to make surgery safer and more effective.
+Surgery usually involves removal of an entire section (lobe) of the lung that contains the tumor.
 However, a recent clinical trial showed that, for certain people with early-stage NSCLC, removing a piece of the affected lobe is as effective as surgery to remove the whole lobe.

 Immunotherapy